Bernard P. Randolph: Military career

 Randolph attended Air War College from August 1973 to June 1974.
 Upon graduation, he returned to Los Angeles Air Force Station as director, space systems planning, for the Space and Missile Systems Organization.
 In April 1975, he became deputy program director and, later, program director for the Air Force Satellite Communications System.
 He assumed responsibility for space defense systems at Space Division headquarters, Los Angeles Air Force Station, in March 1978.
 In this capacity he managed a program to design and develop the U.S. anti-satellite system with its supporting surveillance, command and control, and survivability aspects.

 From July 1980 to September 1981, the general served as vice commander of the Warner Robins Air Logistics Center, Robins Air Force Base, Georgia.
 He then became director of space systems and command, control and communications, Office of the Deputy Chief of Staff, Research, Development and Acquisition, Headquarters U.S. Air Force, Washington, D.C.
 General Randolph returned again to Los Angeles Air Force Station as vice commander and deputy commander for Space Systems Acquisition for Space Division in May 1983.
 In June 1984 he became vice commander of Air Force Systems Command.
 He returned to Air Force headquarters in May 1985 and served as deputy chief of staff for research, development and acquisition.
 He assumed his final command as commander, Air Force Systems Command, in July 1987.

-Randolph was the second African-American to be promoted to 4-star rank in the Air Force and, as a master navigator, was the first USAF navigator to achieve 4-star rank and to command an Air Force Major command (MAJCOM).
+Randolph was the second African American to be promoted to 4-star rank in the Air Force and, as a master navigator, was the first USAF navigator to achieve 4-star rank and to command an Air Force Major command (MAJCOM).
 He retired from active duty on March 31, 1990.

+In 2010, Randolph was inducted into the University of North Dakota Engineering Alumni Academy.